-- 1. Position the enclosure vertically in the mounting location and mark the two top mounting holes (refer to Figure 1. - 2.
+- 1. Position the enclosure vertically in the mounting location and mark the two top mounting holes (refer to Mounting the enclosures). - 2.
 Remove the enclosure from the wall, then partially install the two top screws (use anchors if needed). - (i) Note: Use four screws appropriate for the mounting surface.
 Ensure they are inserted through the four mounting holes provided on the back of the enclosure.
-Use plastic wall plugs if the cabinet is being mounted on a brick, cinder block, drywall or plaster wall. - (i) Note: The minimum screw size is #6 (3.5 mm) pan head, with a minimum length of 1 in (25 mm).
+Use plastic wall plugs if the cabinet is being mounted on a brick, cinder block, drywall or plaster wall.

-- 3. Hang the enclosure on the installed two screws then mark the two bottom mounting holes. - 4.
+- (i) Note: The minimum screw size is #6, 3.5 mm pan head, with a minimum length of 1 in (25 mm). - 3.
+Hang the enclosure on the installed two screws then mark the two bottom mounting holes. - 4.
 Remove the enclosure from the wall then install optional modules and wire according to the associates module instructions. - 5.
-Tamper protection switches can be installed on enclosure, including door protection and removal from the mounting position. - 6.
+Secure the tamper bracket to the mounting surface using screw specified in the previous section. - 6.
 Wire the tamper switch into Zone 8.
 The default setting for Zone 8 is tamper input.
 Note: Changes to Zone 8 programming could removed the tamper protection. - 7.
 Drill the two bottom mounting holes (use anchors if needed). - 8.
 Hang the enclosure on the top two screws again, install and fasten the two bottom screws then fasten the top two, making sure all four screws are securely tightened. - 9.
 Secure the enclosure door by inserting screws through the top and bottom door mounting holes provided on the right side of the enclosure, or use a key lock. - (i) Note: Only install the batteries after the enclosure has been permanently secured to the wall.

-Mounting the IO Pro P
+Mounting the IQ Pro P

-(1) Note: Install the control panel in the protected area of the protected premises.
-The wiring methods shall be in accordance with ULC-S302, NFPA72, the National Electrical Code, ANSI/NFPA 70, the Standard for Installation and Classification of Burglar and Holdup Alarm Systems, UL 681, and the Standard for Central Station Alarm Services, UL 827.
+(i) Note: Install the control panel in the protected area of the protected premises.
+The wiring methods shall be in accordance with ULC-S302, NFPA72, the National Electrical Code, ANSI/ NFPA 70, the Standard for Installation and Classification of Burglar and Holdup Alarm Systems, UL 681, and the Standard for Central Station Alarm Services, UL 827.
 This control panel should be installed in accordance with Chapter 29 of the National Fire Alarm and Signaling Code, ANSI/NFPA 72, (National Fire Protection Association, Batterymarch Park, Quincy, MA 02269).